Find Trade Colleges

 Full Engineering Technologies at North Carolina A & T State University Report

-North Carolina State University came in at #6 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in North Carolina ranking.
-Located in the city of Raleigh, NC State is a public school with a fairly large student population.
+North Carolina State University ranked #6 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in North Carolina list.
+Located in the city of Raleigh, NC State is a public college with a fairly large student population.

 Women make up 33% of the engineering tech majors at the school.